CommonRoad/commonroad-scenario-designer/docs/source/osm.rst

  images/motorway.png
  :width: 500

 A large motorway intersection.
+Please note that tunnels are not supported yet.

 .. image::
  images/motorway_2.png
  :width: 500

 A motorway access.
+Please note that tunnels are not supported yet.

 Problematic Scenarios
 =====================